ayushpratap/spidy/README.md

-# Flashpoint
+# spidy

-# A simple searching tool for your device , find anything and everything.
+# A simple document search engine for your device.